Greencats0/university/3/Fall/MATH-338/notes/day_one.md

 # using a bare list would result in incorrect calculations of probability
 # they would be treated as non unique instances
 # in turn allowing for it to filter out needed objects
-# this boils down to a set of unique hash tables and summing uo
+# this boils down to a set of unique hash tables and summing up their values

 class hashabledict(dict):
     def __hash__(self):